observIQ/terraform-provider-bindplane/docs/resources/bindplane_processor.md

 ---
 subcategory: "Pipeline"
 description: |-
-  A Processor creates a BindPlane OP processor that can be attached to a Configuration's sources or destinations.
+  A Processor creates a Bindplane processor that can be attached to a Configuration's sources or destinations.
 ---

 # bindplane_processor

-The `bindplane_processor` resource creates a BindPlane processor from a BindPlane processor-type.
+The `bindplane_processor` resource creates a Bindplane processor from a Bindplane processor-type.
 The processor can be used by multiple [configurations](./bindplane_configuration.md).

 ## Options